Parmjeet2020/smart-city-quest/README.md

 Pipeline created to orchestrate notebooks execution for data ingestion, silver layer curation, forecast ML models and dataflow execution for preparing gold lakehouse.

 Following are the steps to setup pipeline:
-- In workspace created earlier, click New item → Pipelin
+- In workspace created earlier, click New item → Pipeline
 - Give the pipeline a meaningful name such as "SmartCity_Traffic_Realtime_Pipeline"
 - In the pipeline canvas, add relevant activities required to perform the funcion.
 For example, for this project following activities are in the pipeline:
   - Notebook: to invoke event hubs to bring data from weather & traffic API, through event stream and running forecast ML model